 Exclusive or Non-Exclusive Webnovel Contract?

-It means you can only publish your entire novel on the platform you have signed with.
+This means you can only publish your entire novel on the platform you have signed with.
 And on Webnovel, it means they own your work.
 In exchange, they will offer better benefits.
 But don’t get confused; better doesn’t mean great.
 You will get a 50% net profit cut from the earnings.

-There might be a few loopholes like getting direct fan support through Paypal, Patreon, Ko-fi, and others.
+There might be a few loopholes, like getting direct fan support through Paypal, Patreon, Ko-fi, and others.
 Still, always read your contract diligently.

 You may sign a non-exclusive contract with platform A and sign another non-exclusive contract with platform B. Non-exclusive contracts usually offer around 30% net profit.
 Note the word ‘net-profit’ since it means considering all operational costs involved.

 Webnovel Offered Me an Exclusive Contract, Should I Sign?

 Alright, good for you.
 But hey, hold your horses for a moment, especially if you’re a new author.
 I’m not discouraging you, but don’t jump the gun with the signing stuff yet.

 Like any legal paper that would land on your lap, you must look at every nook and cranny of the contract.
 Make sure you understand what you’re signing for.
 Read and thread carefully.

 So did you like that contract or not?
 If you’re still not sure, I would advise you to let a legal professional look at the contract.
 But also realize Webnovel is not forcing you to sign.